-Skin contact with the material may be harmful; systemic effects may resultfollowing absorption.
-The material is not thought to be a skin irritant (as classified using animal models).
-Abrasive damage however, may result from prolonged exposures.
+Skin contact is not thought to produce harmful health effects (as classified using animal models).
+Systemic harm, however, has been identified following exposure of animals by at least one other route and the material may still produce health damage following entry through wounds, lesions or abrasions.
 Good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
 Open cuts, abraded or irritated skin should not be exposed to this material.
 Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.